Persona 5 Review

 Persona 5

-It has been almost five years since I’ve spent many nights enthralled in the world in Persona 4: Golden, but after 70+ hours in Persona 5, I still can't get enough.
+It has been almost five years since I spent many nights enthralled in the world of Persona 4: Golden, but after 70+ hours in Persona 5, I still can't get enough.
 The game exudes style and charm, with colorful visuals that pop off the screen.
-While the game originally released in 2016 in Japan, it has finally hit the shores of North America albeit utilizing the power of the PlayStation 4 Pro.
+While the game originally released in 2016 in Japan, it has finally hit the shores of North America, now utilizing the power of the PlayStation 4 Pro.
 Even so, the game is just stunning, running on the PlayStation 4 thanks to engaging combat, deep RPG systems, and social features.

-One of the best aspects of Persona 5, revolves around the way the narrative progresses.
+One of the best aspects of Persona 5 revolves around the way the narrative progresses.
 Nothing feels rushed, although the opening few hours can feel quite slow, and you are given ample time to accomplish the tasks outlined in front of you.
-In fact, the Phantom Thieves start as a suspicious joke amongst the population, but you’ll slowly gain a following by infiltrating palaces, and alter the heart of some of the vilest characters you’ll ever interact with.
-In essence, the game revolves around these “heists” as your group must find a way to the treasure room and leave a calling card.
-While it might make the target aware of the immediate danger, the treasure won’t manifest itself until you do so.
-What happens next is entirely up to you; how you handle the situation and if the target reforms their way or if their brain turns to mush.
-Once you start pulling off more elaborate heists, you’ll gain access to additional individuals to recruit, and at the same time, your reputation around Tokyo vastly improves.
-All of the narrative reasons for the heists are well-established and cover a broad range of reasons, from abusing students, perjury, and the concept of free will.
+In fact, the Phantom Thieves start as a suspicious joke amongst the population, but you'll slowly gain a following by infiltrating palaces and altering the hearts of some of the vilest characters you'll ever interact with.
+In essence, the game revolves around these "heists" as your group must find a way to the treasure room and leave a calling card.
+While it might make the target aware of the immediate danger, the treasure won't manifest itself until you do so.
+What happens next is entirely up to you: how you handle the situation and if the target reforms their way or if their brain turns to mush.
+Once you start pulling off more elaborate heists, you'll gain access to additional individuals to recruit, and at the same time, your reputation around Tokyo vastly improves.
+All of the narrative reasons for the heists are well-established and cover a broad range of reasons, from abusing students to perjury and the concept of free will.

-The way it works, you aren’t forced to focus on things that don’t interest you.
+The way it works, you aren't forced to focus on things that don't interest you.
 Early on in the game, you are guided to getting a part-time job to earn additional money, and at the same time, it may increase some of your stats.
-After my first day, I never went back, as I believed I could better spend my free time working on my relationships, and upgrading the stats that are most important to how I want to play the game.
-Hanging out with your friends can have benefits as well, increasing the bond being the two of you, which in turns increases confident ranks.
-These bonuses can provide bonuses that are quite rewarding, both in your social life and the Metaverse.
+After my first day, I never went back, as I believed I could better spend my free time working on my relationships and upgrading the stats that are most important to how I want to play the game.
+Hanging out with your friends can have benefits as well, increasing the bond between the two of you, which in turn increases confidence ranks.
+These bonuses can provide benefits that are quite rewarding, both in your social life and the Metaverse.

 Simply Put

 With Persona 5, Atlus has outdone themselves, crafting a thrilling narrative while balancing the social life of the characters.
-The world is designed with rich, and vibrant colors, and although the dungeons are no longer procedurally generated, I’ve enjoyed exploring them with my ragtag group of thieves.
-There are an infinite amount of possibilities thanks to the open end nature of players choices different things to focus on in their character’s social lives.
-If you ever feel overwhelmed, you can always check the Thieves Guild, letting you see what others players did at that precise moment.
-Persona 5 is certainly a stylish RPG, and while the opening few hours is slowly than I would like, by the time you are freely able to explore the first and second palace, you are well accustomed to the game’s mechanics.
+The world is designed with rich and vibrant colors, and although the dungeons are no longer procedurally generated, I've enjoyed exploring them with my ragtag group of thieves.
+There are an infinite number of possibilities thanks to the open-ended nature of players choosing different things to focus on in their characters' social lives.
+If you ever feel overwhelmed, you can always check the Thieves Guild, letting you see what other players did at that precise moment.
+Persona 5 is certainly a stylish RPG, and while the opening few hours are slower than I would like, by the time you are freely able to explore the first and second palace, you are well accustomed to the game's mechanics.

 Note: Persona 5 was reviewed on PlayStation 4.
 A digital copy of the game was provided by the publisher/developer.